bezart06/Project-Aorte/README.md

 ## About The Project

 Project Aorte is a lightweight, turn-based role-playing game that runs entirely in your terminal.
-It is built with Python and harks back to the classic text-based RPGs of the 80s and 90s, focusing on exploration, quests, and simple combat.
+It is built with Python and harks back to the classic text-based RPGs, focusing on exploration, quests, and tactical combat.

-The game features:
+The project was built to be straightforward, fun, and easily extensible.
+All game data (items, quests, enemies) is stored in easy-to-edit `.json` files.

+## Key Features

+* **Turn-Based Tactical Combat:** Engage enemies in a strategic combat system where your core skills (`Strength`, `Agility`, `Wisdom`) directly impact damage, evasion, and special insights.
-* **Dynamic World:** Procedurally generated locations make every journey unique.
+* **Dynamic World:** Explore procedurally generated locations that make every journey unique.
 * **Quest System:** Accept and complete quests to earn rewards and advance your character.
-* **Simple Inventory:** Find and use a variety of items, including healing herbs and powerful artifacts.
-* **Modular Codebase:** A separated interface and game logic make it easy to modify and expand.
+* **Automatic Updates:** The game automatically checks for new versions on startup and allows you to download and apply them seamlessly.
+* **Smart Theming:** The user interface automatically detects your terminal's light or dark theme for optimal readability.
-* **Cross-Platform:** Runs on any system with Python 3, including Windows, and Linux.
+* **Zero Dependencies:** Runs on any system with Python 3, including Windows and Linux, with no external libraries required.

-This project was built to be straightforward, fun, and easily extensible.
-All game data (items, quests, enemies) is stored in easy-to-edit `.json` files.

----

 ## Getting Started